gdelarosa/DogBreeds/README.md

 # DogBreeds

-Goal: Display dog breeds on a tableview with smooth scrolling.
+Displays dog breeds on a tableview with smooth scrolling.

 API: https://dog.ceo/api/breeds/list/all

 Language: Swift 4.2

 Xcode Version: 10

 Pods Used:
 - Alamofire to assist with the HTTP networking.
 - ViewAnimator to animate the table view when loaded.